plausible/docs/docs/google-analytics-import.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-:::note
+:::caution
-Update June 28th 2022: We had to temporarily disable the Google Analytics import functionality due to its popularity and impact on our service.
-We're working on a fix and will try to enable the functionality again as soon as possible.
+We had to temporarily disable the Google Analytics import functionality due to its popularity and impact on our service.
+We're working on a fix and will enable the functionality again as soon as possible.
 Stay tuned and thanks for your patience!
 :::

 Universal Analytics, the current version of Google Analytics, will be sunset and [will stop counting stats](https://plausible.io/blog/universal-google-analytics-is-dead) on July 1st 2023.
 There’s no way to import your historical Universal Analytics stats into the new Google Analytics 4, so we've put a lot of effort into making a Google Analytics stats import tool ourselves.